0x68/TFPDFView/Readme.md

 - Feel free to contribute and improve this Project

-# In PDFViewControlle.j you should fix the path to the PDF File, will be fixed in next releases.
+- In PDFViewController.j you should fix the path to the PDF File, will be fixed in next releases.